The Best Decaf Coffee Beans: reviews and buying tips

 Top 9: Best Decaf Coffee

-We’ve already told you about the best overall coffee beans, but we saved decaf for this list.
-After a lot of research on your behalf (you can thank me later) here are some great decaf coffee brands we’ve found.
-All these options have been Swiss water processed.
+Homegrounds has already told you about the best overall coffee beans, but we saved decaf for this list.
+After a lot of research, here are some great decaf coffee beans on the market.
+All options have been Swiss-water processed.

 We’ve excluded chemically decaffeinated options, such as the Eight O’Clock Whole Bean Coffee, which is processed with methylene chloride – known in your local hardware store as ‘paint stripper’.
 It might be safe or it might not, but hey, why take the risk?